assoyas/TES3MP-Scripts/VampiresAndWerewolves/README.md

-﻿## CURRENT VERSION: 1.1
+﻿## VampiresAndWerewolves
-Written for `TES3MP 0.6.2 hotfixed`, should work with other versions as well
+### VERSION 1.2

-# ABOUT THE SCRIPT:
+**NOTE:** Requires [StartupScripts](https://github.com/Skvysh/TES3MP-Scripts/tree/master/StartupScripts) to work properly, since that script loads vampire state and clan on login.

-The script provides a temporary workaround for vampirism in TES3MP.
-Currently, contracted diseases are not saved unless they are obtained through scripts, meaning that even if you contract the disease, it will not be saved.
-Furthermore, the script attached to the disease does not trigger after 3 in-game days.
-Finally, even though the vampire attributes are saved, the related variables that define you as a vampire are not saved, so restarting the game will cause everyone to forget you are a proper vampire.
+The script aims to enhance the vampire and werewolf features in TES3MP.
+Current features include on-demand infection and cure of vampirism as well as a chance to infect other players with the disease.

-The solution is then to a) given players an option to automatically obtain the disease and trigger the attached script, fully transforming into a vampire of the clan of their chosing and b) to ensure that the variables associated with vampirism are properly loaded every time the player logs in.
+Since time progression in TES3MP is complicated, the disease does not function very well on its own - therefore, the script forces the infection to happen and skips the 3-day waiting period.

-As the name implies, it should also do something related to werewolves - indeed, the idea is to (eventually) implement a way to become a werewolf through server-side scripts (including the disease), thus skipping the need to play through Bloodmoon questline.
-This, assuming there are no issues, will be added later on.
+While detecting player's vampire status in TES3MP is fairly easily (by checking the spellbook), werewolf state is much more complicated - the only way to know if player is a werewolf through normal means is to check for Bloodmoon questline progress - an option that is not very feasable in a synchronised journal scenario.
+Therefore, anything werewolf related from this script is on hold till I figure out a way to properly track the werewolf state.

 ## INSTALLATION:

-To properly install this script, start by placing `VampiresAndWerewolves.lua` to the scripts folder found at `.../tes3mp/mp-stuff/scripts/`
+1) Copy `vampiresAndWerewolves.lua` to `.../tes3mp/mp-stuff/scripts`.

-In the same folder, open `server.lua` and make the following changes:
+2) Open `server.lua` with a text editor.

-1. add `VaW = require("VampiresAndWerewolves")` somewhere at the top, along with other `require` lines (to make sure the script is loaded).
+3) Add `VaW = require("vampiresAndWerewolves")` at the top, along with all other included scripts.

-2. (OPTIONAL) add
+4) (OPTIONAL) add
 ```
 /vampirism - Join a vampire clan of your choosing\
 /vampirism cure - Attempt to cure vampirism\
 ```
 somewhere at  [local helptext = ... ] lines of code, to include the associated commands in `/help` function.

-3. add
+5) Add
 ```
 elseif cmd[1] == "vampirism" and cmd[2] == nil then
 	VaW.Initialize(pid)